tobiasGuta/RssTool2.0/README.md

 CHECK_INTERVAL = 125  #  How often to check feeds (in seconds) – you can change this
 ```

-### NOTE:
-- rss_alerts.py   → Extended version.
-Lets you define a separate webhook to notify when the tool starts or runs.

-If you use rss_alerts.py, make sure to set the SUCCESS_WEBHOOK_URL inside the script.

 ## That's It.
 Once the token is set, you can:

-- Add feeds via the Web UI or Discord
+- Add feeds via the Web UI or Discord Channels

 - Start both bots with python3 rss_alerts.py and python3 slash_control_bot.py